Shrine of St. Faustina (Warsaw): Ruin

-In the late 1970s Czarnowski and the Wola locals kept fixing up the church and refurbishing a neighboring run-down building; the work progressed slowly as it was largely a small-scale effort of a handful of people who contributed "literally with their own hands and resources".
-Officially and on advice of the primate the site was renamed to "Secretariat of the Episcopate of Poland", a measure supposed to discourage an anticipated would-be counter-action on part of the authorities.
+In the late 1970s, Czarnowski and the Wola locals kept up repair efforts on the church and refurbishment of a neighboring run-down building.
+The work progressed slowly as it was largely a small-scale effort of a handful of people who contributed, "literally with their own hands and resources".
+Officially, and on advice of the primate, the site was renamed to "Secretariat of the Episcopate of Poland", a measure supposed to discourage an anticipated would-be counter-action on part of the authorities.
 As space for development was abundant, according to Czarnowski himself he intended to set up sort of a community center, with lecture room, kindergarten and other facilities; his plan was also to link the site to the memory of the Ghetto and the Warsaw Uprising.

-In late 1980 the church – still hardly more than an insulated ruin with no interior equipment – became the parochial temple of a newly set up small parish of Divine Mercy, carved out from two older parishes in the neighborhood.
-According to one source from the apostolic point of view there was no need to erect a new religious administrative unit.
-It was reportedly set up as a pre-emptive measure in the war between the Church and the state; the intention was to thwart demolition of the compound, planned by the authorities and aimed to make room for a new major throughway.
-The parish was officially set up on December 15, 1980, and rev. Czarnowski became the first parish priest.
+In late 1980 the church, still hardly more than an insulated ruin with no interior equipment, became the parochial temple of a newly set up small Church of Divine Mercy, carved out from two older parishes in the neighborhood.
+According to one source, from the apostolic point of view there was no need to erect a new religious administrative unit.
+It was reportedly set up as a preemptive measure in the war between the Church and the state; the intention was to thwart demolition of the compound, planned by the authorities and aimed to make room for a new major throughway.
+The parish was officially set up on December 15, 1980, and Rev. Czarnowski became the first parish priest.